Google Apps Edition: Google Apps for EDU

-With the transition of many schools and universities to Google Apps and the adoption of Google Docs, student educational records are now being stored in the cloud.
+With many schools and universities’ transition to Google Apps and the adoption of Google Docs, student educational records are now being stored in the cloud.
 The same FERPA guidelines apply both on-premise and in the cloud, and require the IT staff of these institutions to maintain adequate access controls to ensure that student records are not exposed.

-Exposure can happen by the inappropriate sharing of sensitive information that can occur mistakenly or maliciously or by unauthorized 3rd party apps that gain access to the organization’s domain.
+Exposure can happen by the inappropriate sharing of sensitive information that can occur mistakenly, maliciously or by unauthorized 3rd party apps that gain access to the organization’s domain.